 To know more about sockets in Python, please visit the Python.org.

-Here is a message that defines the relation between learning and sharing.
+Here is a message that defines the relationship between learning and sharing.

 Learning leads to success and Sharing brings you recognition.